What is rotational training?

 - Networking opportunities: Rotational training allows employees to meet and interact with colleagues from different departments and levels within the organization, which can help to build relationships and networks.

-- Increased job satisfaction: Rotational training can help employees to find more meaning in their work by giving them the opportunity to try different roles and identify where their interests and strengths lie.
+- Increased job satisfaction: Rotational training helps employees find more meaning in their work by giving them the opportunity to try different roles.
+This supports attracting and retaining top talent over the long term.

 - Greater adaptability: Rotational training can help employees to become more adaptable and flexible, which can make them more valuable to the organization and increase their chances of being promoted.